jeff4/a7/src/pages/posts/76-palen.md

 	1. 1927 - China
 	1. 1846/1935 - Finland
 	1. 1942 - Spain

+### Transimperial Exportation of the American System, 1861-1890
+* p.
+19 "From imperial metropole to colonial peripheries, the American System--rather than British-style free trade--became the economic model of choice."
+* More on List on p.
+19... esp. introducing his protectionist ideas to France in the early 1840s.

+***

 ## Chapter 1 - The Imperialism of Economic Nationalism: Globalizing the American System p.
 13
 * p.
 25 The growing popularity of the American System in the British settler colonies of Canada and Australia, coupled with the Long Depression (1873 - 1890s), gave succor to imperial protectionists in Britain itself.